 Want an affordable gaming PC that can run all the latest games without breaking the bank?
 Then this article contains just the thing you are looking for.

-Finding a gaming PC can get very overwhelming if you’re new to PC gaming since a lot of information needs to be processed to find the best PC.
+Finding a gaming PC can get very overwhelming if you’re new to PC gaming because a lot of different factors need to the weighed in before you make the final decision.

 This article is going to cover the following:

 - 5 Best prebuilt gaming PCs you can buy for under $500

 - The buying guide on how to pick the best gaming PC under $500 for your need